UANATACA/ONESHOT-REPO/oneshot_gui.md

 1. The business application creates a new digital signature request, providing all required user data
 2. One-Shot Optimizer returns an identifier for the certificate request
 3. The business application provides the documents to be signed by the end user
-4. The business application retrieve the service contract
+4. The business application retrieves the service contract
 5. The business application shows the documents to be signed and the service contract to its end user
 6. After reviewing the documents, the end user agrees to sign them
-7. The business application starts the signature process by requesting the generation of a One-Time Password (OTP) token for the signature
+7. The business application starts the signature process by requesting the generation of an One-Time Password (OTP) token for the signature
-8. Uanataca services sends the OTP directly to the end user through an SMS message
+8. Uanataca services sends the OTP code directly to the end user through an SMS message
-9. By introducing the OTP, the end user identifies himself as the subject of the signature certificate
+9. By introducing the OTP code, the end user identifies himself as the subject of the signature certificate
 10. The business application provides the OTP and the identifier of the signature request to the One-Shot Optimizer
 11. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer
-12. Hashes are sent together with the request identifier and OTP code to Uanataca Services
+12. Hashes are sent with the request identifier and OTP code to Uanataca Services
 13. The end user signature certificate is generated and used to sign the hashes
 14. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
 15. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes